unic-ailab/HyCoR/README.md

 When using the code-base please use the following reference to cite our work:
 Pantelis Agathangelou and Ioannis Katakis.
 2019.
 "A hybrid deep learning network for modelling opinionated content".
 In Proceedings of the 34th ACM/SIGAPP Symposium on Applied Computing (SAC '19).
 ACM, New York, NY, USA, 1051-1053.
 DOI: https://doi.org/10.1145/3297280.3297570

-Information how to run the model
+##Information how to run the model
 --------------------------------
-#1: the code-base is set to run without path settings, if it is downloaded and placed at the downloads folder
+#1: the code-base is set to run without path settings, if it is downloaded and placed at the downloads folder <br/>
 #2: the data folder must contain the datasets in excel format.
 The columns must be arranged in the folowing format:
 	-1st column : user's opinions,
 	-3rd column : labels for three classes classification task (for binary simply set the n_classes=2 at the 'train_HyCoR.py' file,